OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-1/demo.md

 ---
 platform: android
-title: Find common APIs that return paths to Public External Storage locations
+title: App Writing to External Storage without Scoped Storage Restrictions
 tools: [semgrep]
 code: [kotlin, xml]
 ---

 ### Sample

-The snippet below shows sample code that creates a file in external storage.
+The snippet below shows sample code that creates a file in external storage without using scoped storage APIs.
+The `getExternalStorageDirectory` API returns a path to the root of the shared external storage (e.g. `/storage/emulated/0`).

+{{ MastgTest.kt }}

 {{ MastgTest_reversed.java }}

-This requires special app access called ["All files access"](https://developer.android.com/preview/privacy/storage#all-files-access), so the following permission must be declared in the manifest file.
+This requires special app access called ["All files access"](https://developer.android.com/preview/privacy/storage#all-files-access), so the `MANAGE_EXTERNAL_STORAGE` permission must be declared in the manifest file.

+{{ AndroidManifest.xml }}

 {{ AndroidManifest_reversed.xml }}